Is Zinc Oxide Safe for Babies?

 How Does Zinc Oxide Work?

 Zinc oxide is usually mixed with other substances to create a waterproof ointment.
 Since zinc oxide has soothing properties, when combined with the moisture barrier of the ointment, it can treat diaper rash and protect the baby’s skin from any diaper rash in the future as well.
-A diaper rash cream containing zinc oxide will be thicker than one without zinc oxide and, hence, will be a little more difficult to wash off, courtesy the moisture barrier in the cream.
+A diaper rash cream containing zinc oxide will be thicker than one without zinc oxide and, hence, will be a little more difficult to wash off, courtesy of the moisture barrier in the cream.

 What Are the Limitations of Zinc Oxide Ointments?

 Still, is zinc oxide bad for babies?
 The answer is no, but there are some limitations.
 Firstly, it is difficult to wash off, and secondly, it does not kill yeast or bacteria.
 Therefore, if zinc oxide ointment is used for a week, but your baby’s diaper rash is still not cleared, there may be the possibility that an infection has developed.
-This is not uncommon as the faecal matter, moisture, and yeast present in the body makes the diaper region of skin quite susceptible to infection.
+This is not uncommon as the faecal matter, moisture, and yeast present in the body make the diaper region of the skin quite susceptible to infection.
 Zinc oxide’s side effects can also occur if babies are allergic to any ingredient in the ointment, like zinc, lanolin, petroleum, wax or parabens.

 Precautions and Considerations